 Volkswagen Arteon Review

-The Volkswagen Arteon is a roomy coupe with a big boot and a cool exterior design – but it’s expensive and both the driving experience and interior could do with a bit more wow factor
+The Volkswagen Arteon is a roomy coupe with a big boot and a cool exterior design but it’s expensive and its interior and the way it drives could do with a bit more wow factor

 This score is awarded by our team of expert reviewers after extensive testing of the car